JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

     some point.
 However, until that imaginary date arrives…

 I have a fondness for make_, but don’t quite know why.
-On some days it is *the* bane of my life, and I feel we could better.
-It is, however, incredibly useful and allows us to perform so many of the repetitive tasks we in the software world have lucked ourselves in to.
+On some days it is *the* bane of my life, and I feel we could do better.
+It is, however, incredibly useful and allows us to easily perform so many of the repetitive tasks we in the software world have lucked ourselves in to.

 One project that I’ve worked on for a decade has *ten thousand* lines of hand written :file:`Makefile`\s, which is just plain ridiculous.
 Nobody should be